beastsaber/bsaber/src/collections/posts/the-beastsaber-mapping-awards.md

   Example Map: [[Love Live!
 Birthday Pack] [Chroma+] Wien Margarete - Butterfly Wing](https://beatsaver.com/maps/3918e)<br /><iframe class="iframe" loading="lazy" src="https://beatsaver.com/maps/3918e/embed" width="600" height="145" style="border: none; border-radius: 4px;"></iframe>

+- 🆕 **Best Vivify Visuals**: This category takes custom experiences to a whole new level with jaw dropping art.
+Who needs gameplay when you have visuals like this.
+Chroma and Noodle are allowed but the focus is Vivify.

 ### Map Style Categories <a href="#style-categories" style="text-decoration:none;">🔗</a> {id$style-categories}

 - **Best Balanced Style Map**: Look in the sky!
 Is it a tech map?
 Is it a dance map?
 Is it a speed map?
 WE DON’T KNOW!
 The Best Balanced Style Map is the mutt of the neighborhood – a little of this, a little of that – all combining into one fantastic map.